pozil/pub-sub-api-node-client/README.md

     eventEmitter.on('data', (event) => {
         // Logic for handling a single event.
         // Unless you request additional events later, this should get called up to 10 times
-        // given the initial subscribrition boundary.
+        // given the initial subscription boundary.
     });

     // Handle last requested event